 Preheat oven to 300°F and spray a 12-cup muffin tin thoroughly with nonstick cooking spray.
 Crumble or chop the Field Roast sausages into small pieces, then brown the crumbled sausage in a frying pan.
 Grate the Chao cheese.
 Dice the onion and celery.

 Note: See adjusted baking times below for making a regular size quiche or for a mini muffin pan.

 02 / 05

 If you’d like to include a crust, layer six sheets of premade phyllo dough or roll out a basic pie crust to 1/8-¼ inch thick.
 Cut the crusts into rounds with a 3 ½ - 4-inch circle cookie cutter and fit them into the muffin tin, crimping the edges to fit.
 If using phyllo dough, proceed to the next step of the recipe.
 If using basic pie crust, put a paper or foil muffin tin liner on top of each cup of dough and fill the papers with a few pie weights or dried beans.
 Parbake the crusts for 10 minutes, then remove the muffin papers and let them cool briefly before pouring in the quiche mixture.

 Prepare the filling mixture

-Combine the crumbled Field Roast sausages, onions, bell pepper, salt, pepper, thyme, sage and 3/4 cup of the shredded Chao cheese in a medium bowl and mix until evenly distributed.
+Combine the crumbled Field Roast sausages, onions, celery, salt, pepper, thyme, sage and ¾ cup of the shredded Chao cheese in a medium bowl and mix until evenly distributed.